cbelden/RxJS-tic-tac-toe/README.md

 # RxJS - TicTacToe

 ### What is it
 RxJS - TicTacToe is a sample application that makes use of the Reactive Extensions library for JavaScript.
-It also represents a pretty basic web application written in ES6 and tested with karma.
+Additionally, this app is written in ES6 and includes tests written with karma+mocha+chai.

 ### Demo
 http://cbelden.github.io/RxJS-tic-tac-toe